Last updated on March 11th, 2023 at 04:01 am

 Typically DVD-A is meant to store music tracks.
 However, it supports the storage of additional content like liner notes and images, very much like an Enhanced CD.

-You may not have heard of this format but you may have guessed the V means it has video in it.
+You may not have heard of this format but you may have guessed that V means it comes with video content.

 Why DVD-Audio Didn’t Catch On

-According to a RIAA (Recording Industry Association of America) report for the year 2003 DVD-Audio sold only 0,4 million discs.
-SACD managed 1.3 million but audio CD sold a whooping 745.9 million which was surpassed by the DVD-Video (including music DVDs) which sold 369.6 million copies.
+According to an RIAA (Recording Industry Association of America) 2003 report, DVD-Audio sold only 0.4 million discs.
+SACD managed 1.3 million but audio CD sold a whopping 745.9 million and surpassed even DVD-Video (including music DVDs) which sold 369.6 million copies.

-Despite superior sound and additional storage capacity, DVD-Audio didn’t catch on for the following reasons.
+Despite the superior sound and additional storage capacity, DVD-Audio didn’t catch on for the following reasons.

-1, Additional hardware requirements – people don’t want to invest in a technology may become obsolete much like Betamax.
+1, Additional hardware requirements – people don’t want to invest in technology that may become obsolete much like Betamax.